 In order to earn credit for Experiential and Advanced Learning opportunities (other than Upper-Level Honors Seminars), students must consult with

 the Faculty Director prior to undertaking the course.
-Upon receiving approval from
+Students must then complete

 for the academic term of enrollment.
 Honors credit cannot be earned for internships, research projects, and other experiences which have already

 Students can earn a maximum of three units for any Experiential and Advanced Learning course, with the exception of study abroad undertaken in the fall or spring term

 for 12 or more units.
 Courses can be connected as part of a larger project, e.g. a

 Directed Reading in the fall term and an Thesis in the spring term.